Poincar\'e Duality in abstract 6-functor formalisms: Introduction

+can be promoted to a $6$-functor formalism.
 Since then, it turned out that many other cohomology theories come equipped with the corresponding $6$-functor formalisms (e.g.\,$D$-modules, mixed Hodge modules, etc.).
-More precisely, it often happens that interesting cohomology theories admit ``coefficient'' theories $X\mapsto D(X)$ accompanied by $6$-operations\footnote{From now on, we will follow the notation that supresses $\rm{R}$'s except for the $\rm{R}\Gamma$ notation.} $\left(f^*, f_*, \otimes, \ud{\Hom}, f_!, f^!\right)$ satisfying the same set of axioms and recovering the corresponding cohomology complexes via the formula